Outpatient Rehab for Drugs & Alcohol: Find Outpatient Addiction Treatment

-Outpatient rehab is a form of substance abuse treatment that doesn’t require overnight stays at a hospital or residential facility.
+Outpatient rehab is a form of substance use treatment that doesn’t require overnight stays at a hospital or residential facility.
 It can serve as an effective and flexible option for those looking to recover from substance use disorders (SUDs).
 Although they’re less intensive than inpatient or residential rehabilitation, outpatient rehab programs entail a wide variety of therapeutic interventions and services, and can take place in many different settings.1,2

-Outpatient treatment provides patients with the appropriate treatment intensity, as well as professional support and accountability that they’ll need—taking into account SUD severity, strengths, goals, and treatment objectives.
+Outpatient addiction treatment provides patients with the appropriate treatment intensity, as well as professional support and accountability that they’ll need—taking into account SUD severity, strengths, goals, and treatment objectives.
 This page will help readers understand more about what classifies outpatient rehab, the benefits and challenges associated with outpatient care, and how to pay for outpatient treatment.

 What is Outpatient Rehab?